ZuInnoTe/spring-boot-angular-example/backend/docs/OPERATIONS.md

 An example for a secret vault is [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/) or [HashiCorp Vault](https://developer.hashicorp.com/vault/docs).

 The best way would be though to avoid using secrets at all in your application.
-Cloud provider offer for this short-living tokens (e.g. AWS IAM Execution Roles or Azure Managed Identities).
+Cloud provider offer for this short-living tokens (e.g. AWS IAM Roles or Azure Managed Identities).
 Their advantage is that you do not need to manage secrets anymore at all.

 Standards are emerging to enable this [cross-cloud](https://zuinnote.eu/blog/?p=2273).